omripey/AI-project/Soru Cevap.md

 - Then they cried unto the Lord in their trouble, and he saved them out of their distresses.
 (Psalms 107:13)
 - And they said, Thou hast saved our lives: let us find grace in the sight of my lord, and we will be Pharaoh’s servants.
 (Genesis 47:25)
 """

+# raw_response = ask_phi2("What does the Bible say about what saved people in the Old Testament?")
+# warmer_response = warm_biblical_teaching(raw_response)
+# print(warmer_response)
+"""**Biblical Teaching:**
+The Old Testament offers a beautiful reminder of God’s faithful love and mercy.
+We see how He lovingly rescues those who trust Him.
+Noah, a man who walked with God, was saved along with his family.
+Lot was spared from destruction because his heart longed for righteousness in a sinful place.
+Over and over, we witness how God responds with compassion when His people cry out.

+Salvation wasn’t based on perfection — it was always about trusting in God, turning from sin, and depending on His grace.
+These stories remind us that the heart of God has always been to save, redeem, and restore those who seek Him.

+**Relevant Bible Verses:**
+- And spared not the old world, but saved Noah the eighth person, a preacher of righteousness, bringing in the flood upon the world of the ungodly; (II Peter 2:5) And turning the cities of Sodom and Gomorrha into ashes condemned them with an overthrow, making them an ensample unto those that after should live ungodly; (II Peter 2:6) And delivered just Lot, vexed with the filthy conversation of the wicked: (II Peter 2:7)
+- Then they cried unto the Lord in their trouble, and he saved them out of their distresses.
+(Psalms 107:13)
+- And they said, Thou hast saved our lives: let us find grace in the sight of my lord, and we will be Pharaoh’s servants.
+(Genesis 47:25)
+- """